 Digestive Disturbances and Bloating

-Unexplained diarrhea, persistent nausea, and constant bloating are classic red flags.
+Unexplained diarrhea, persistent nausea, and constant gas are classic red flags.
 These digestive symptoms suggest organisms have settled in your intestinal tract.
-When standard GI diagnostics come back negative, it is worth investigating parasites and SIBO overlap — the two conditions mimic each other and are frequently misdiagnosed.
+When standard GI diagnostics come back negative, it is worth investigating the overlap with SIBO, since the two conditions mimic each other and are frequently misdiagnosed.

 When over-the-counter remedies fail to ease ongoing stomach discomfort, it warrants further investigation.